leelandmiller/convertr/README.md

 # Convertr
 A web app used for unit conversion

-### The original application was a submission for a hackathon: Hack Merced
+### The application was a submission for a hackathon: Hack Merced
 ### Group Participants:

 * Leeland Miller